phalcon/documentation/docs/assets.md

 ```

 ## Implicit Vs Explicit Output

-There are times that you might need to implicitly output the output of the manager.
-To do this, you can use the `useImplicitOutput()` method.
-Calling `output()` after that will _echo_ the HTML on the screen.
+There are times when you might need to implicitly output the manager's content.
+To achieve this, you can use the `useImplicitOutput()` method.
+Calling `output()` after that will echo the HTML on the screen.

 ```php
 <?php